socure-inc/socure-docv-demo-app-react-native/README.md

 **iOS**

+- Xcode version 14.1+
 - Support for iOS 13 and later
-- Xcode version 14+

 **Android**

 - Android SDK Version 22 (OS Version 5.1) and later
-- Android SDK is compiled with `compileSdkVersion` 33 and Java 11
+- Android SDK is compiled with `compileSdkVersion 33` and Java 11

 ## Getting started